 While you continue to put out immediate fires, now is also the time to innovate and have your email marketing game on as the whole world is coming online.

-If you are adapting to the new normal of the world, you are probably already doing deliveries or curb-side picking.
+If you are adapting to the new normal of the world, more and more food business owners are leveraging online ordering systems for restaurants as it keeps their business afloat in this highly volatile market but how would customers know about this?
+How will they know you are ready to accept online orders?
+The simple answer is through email marketing.
+You are probably already doing deliveries or curb-side picking.
 Your customers need to know this information.
 They even need to know if you are still in business.

 Few emails you should send if you already haven’t:

 - Inform your customer where and how they can order now